MUHAMMEDSINANCP/CP-Weather/README.md

 ### Key Features:

-Current Location Weather: Access to real-time weather at your current location.
+Current Location Weather : Access to real-time weather at your current location.

-Sunrise & Sunset Times: Details on sunrise and sunset times.
+Sunrise & Sunset Times : Details on sunrise and sunset times.

-Temperature Range: Display of minimum and maximum temperatures.
+Temperature Range : Display of minimum and maximum temperatures.

-Location Search: Search and view weather details for other places.
+Location Search : Search and view weather details for other places.

 ### Technologies Used: